Who Is Hermes? 8 Facts About the Greek God & Divine Messenger

 Sign up to our Free Weekly Newsletter

 The ancient Greeks credited Hermes with inventing some of the most remarkable and important tools in human civilization.
-These include writing and the alphabet (very useful for delivering messages), fire, dice and musical instruments.
+These include writing and the alphabet (very useful for delivering messages), fire, dice, and musical instruments.
 As well as the tortoise shell lyre he gave to Apollo, Greek god Hermes also created the first ever set of pan pipes, or syrinx, which became the instrument of shepherds.

-4. Hermes Destroyed the Monster Argos
+5. Hermes Destroyed the Monster Argos

 jacob jordaens mercury argos painting

-5. Greek God Hermes Helped Perseus Slay Medusa
+6. Hermes Helped Perseus Slay Medusa

 spranger bartholomaeus athena hermes painting

 In Greek mythology, Hermes helped his half-brother Perseus to slay the Gorgon Medusa.
 He did this by directing Perseus to Medusa’s lair along with Athena.
-Hermes then let Perseus borrow his winged sandals, so he could fly away from there as fast as possible once he had chopped off Medusa’s head.
+Hermes then let Perseus borrow his winged sandals so he could fly away as fast as possible once he had chopped off Medusa’s head.
 Thanks to Hermes’s amazing sandals, Perseus was also able to fly over the ocean and rescue Andromeda (his future wife) from being devoured by a sea monster.

 caduceus snake and staff medical symbol

-The Caduceus carried by Hermes, image courtesy of CGTrader
+The Caduceus carried by Hermes.
+Source: CGTrader

-Greek god Hermes often carries a staff surrounded by two snakes, known as the caduceus.
-In one myth, Hermes was given this staff as a gift from Apollo, to say thanks for the lyre.
+The Greek god Hermes often carries a staff surrounded by two snakes, known as the caduceus.
+In one myth, Hermes was given this staff as a gift from Apollo to say thanks for the lyre.
 However, in another myth, Zeus gave Hermes the staff, which was surrounded by swirling white ribbons.
 When Hermes used the staff to separate two fighting snakes, the ribbons turned into snakes.
 The logo for the caduceus had two wings as a reference to Hermes’s flying sandals.

 Author Image